Alfareiza/Alfareiza/README.md

 <!-- Talking about you -->

 Hi I'm an enthusiastic developer from Barranquilla, currently in São Paulo.
 I like to learn new technologies to solve problems through programming for myself and for my team.
-Ten years’ experience in IT roles, including two in software development for enterprise utilities.
+Ten years’ experience in IT roles, including five in software development.

  <img align="right" alt="GIF" src="https://media.giphy.com/media/iIqmM5tTjmpOB9mpbn/giphy.gif" />